Computational Control of Nonlinear Partial Differential Equations Using Machine Learning: Control problems, PINNs and WeightedPINNs

 \subsection{Illustrative examples in two space dimensions}

-We present two representative examples in two space dimensions to illustrate the behavior of the standard PINN method and the proposed WeightedPINN formulation for bilinear problems.
+We present a representative example in two space dimensions to illustrate the behavior of the standard PINN method and the proposed WeightedPINN formulation for bilinear problems.
 The emphasis is on how the residual structure is modified and how this impacts the reconstruction of the control.

-\subsubsection{Example 1: Two-dimensional heat equation with bilinear control}
+\subsubsection{Example: Two-dimensional heat equation with bilinear control}